brandleadership/kuhsaft/README.md

 fiddling with unusable content management sytems.
 We are trying hard to make a minimalistic and developer friendly CMS.
-Our goal is to provide a system for ourselves and our customers that makes the of-the-shelf website project a hasselfree thing.
+Our goal is to provide a system for ourselves and our customers that makes the of-the-shelf website project a hasslefree thing.
 On one side easy to set up, integrate and customize (good for devs) on the other hand it should be easily usable by anyone.

 ## What's in it